sodafoundation/architecture-analysis/specs/bali/Profile_Properties_Definition.md

 | GET | /:tenantId/profiles/:profileId/extras | List all properties in profile |
 | DELETE | /:tenantId/profiles/:profileId/extras/:extraKey | Delete specified property from profile |

-If the proposal get approved, those methods would be replaced with below:
+If the proposal gets approved, those methods would be replaced with below:

 | Method | Uri | Description |
 | --- | --- | --- |